 Quality Standards/Accreditation.
 As mandated by the Medicare Modernization Act, in August 2006, CMS issued quality standards for suppliers, which are being applied by independent accredited organizations approved by CMS.
-As modified by MIPPA, all Medicare suppliers had to be accredited before October 1, 2009.
+As modified by Medicare Improvements for Patients and Providers Act of 2008, all Medicare suppliers had to be accredited before October 1, 2009.
 We have complied with this requirement.